rozek/notes-on-gundb/README.md

 Often, the various subpaths (e.g., "outer", "outer/inner") identify nodes which link to other nodes whose ids start with the same path (e.g., "outer/...", "outer/inner/...") forming a "containment tree" with "outer nodes" (those with shorter ids) "containing" "inner nodes" (those with longer ids).

 But, from a technical viewpoint, ids are just plain strings and there is no need for "outer" nodes to exist when "inner" nodes do (e.g., node "outer" may be missing even when "outer/inner" exists).
-As a consequence, there is also no need for "outer" nodes to link to "inner" nodes for them to exist.
+As a consequence, there is also no need for "outer" nodes to link to "inner" nodes for them to exist - this is completely different from file systems where "folders" have to exist or their inner files are missing as well.

 Additionally, it is perfectly possible for the "key" part of a "soul" to contain a slash as  well - the only requirement is a the non-empty "path" in front of a "key" is followed by a slash in order to build a complete "soul".